RFA Olwen (A122): Decommissioning

-In 1999 Olwen was wthdrawn from service and laid up at Portsmouth and on 19 September 2000 she was handed over for disposal; purchased by the Eckhardt Organisation, Germany, for scrap.
+In 1999 Olwen was withdrawn from service and laid up at Portsmouth and on 19 September 2000 she was handed over for disposal; purchased by the Eckhardt Organisation, Germany, for scrap.
 Then in January 2001 she was renamed Kea for the move to the breakers.
 In May it came to light that she had been banned from Turkish yards due to a high asbestos content.
 She was diverted to Greece and later sailed via the Suez Canal to Alang Ship Breaking Yard in India, arriving on 21 July 2001.